micahchoo/khattamicah.xyz/_notes/Compost Magazine - Technofutures from Bidar.md

 We would like to present narratives from the field of possibilities and futures that our network members came across.
 The main aim of this endeavour was to set up the network as a way to to document and creatively engage with folklore, songs, and oral practices held by women of various communities in Bidar.
 The intent was to connect the unconnected through collaborative activities and create mutual annotation of oral knowledge practices.

-<iframe src="https://one.compost.digital/fertile-technofutures-from-bidar/" width="700" height="1000" class="resize-vertical"></iframe>
+<iframe src="https://one.compost.digital/fertile-technofutures-from-bidar/" title="Compost Magazine - Technofutures from Bidar" width="540" height="955"></iframe>

 This piece was made by talking to network members who were part of the project and talking about what they thought about it now.